amanbola/90/index.md

 # ReportLab Documentation

 ## Introduction
-ReportLab is a powerful python library, PDF generator and thus a great solution for business houses, developers, and data analysts.
+ReportLab is a PDF generator and thus a great solution for business houses, developers, and data analysts.
 It enables one to generate customized reports, automate document operations, and enable web application PDF generation.
 With its table formatting, chart embedding, and control of layout at a fine-grained level, ReportLab allows easy creation of high-quality, professional PDFs.ReportLab is extensively employed across finance, healthcare, and logistics industries for efficient invoice, report, and data-driven document creation.

 ## Installation & Setup